 Finance

-Led by Pascal NGUYEN and Numa CAVAGNA, the finance group has existed on the Montpellier campus under various names for more than 20 years (GREFIM, GESEM-Finance, CR2M-Finance, and MRM-Finance).
-Today, it brings together more than 25 faculty members in the field of finance whose research focuses on the interface between organizations and markets.
-The group publishes scientific papers aimed at explaining the behavior of companies and their various stakeholders in a market environment.
-The research projects use methodologies that include formal theoretical modeling, quantitative empirical studies, and qualitative approaches.
+Led by Pascal NGUYEN and Numa CAVAGNA, the finance group has been active at the Montpellier campus under various names for over 20 years (GREFIM, GESEM-Finance, CR2M-Finance, and MRM-Finance).
+Today, it brings together more than 25 faculty members in the field of finance, whose research focuses on the intersection of organizations and markets.
+The group publishes scientific work aimed at explaining the behavior of firms and their various stakeholders in a market environment.
+Research projects employ, without limitation, methodologies involving formal theoretical modeling, quantitative empirical studies, and qualitative approaches.

 RESEARCH TOPICS

-The Finance group's research is structured around two main themes: 1) Sustainable finance and innovation, and 2) Market dynamics and stakeholder behavior.
+The Finance Group's research is organized around two main themes: 1) Sustainable finance and innovation, and 2) Market dynamics and stakeholder behavior.

-This development more directly reflects the interactions that are present in the team's work.
-Indeed, behaviors are studied more specifically from a market perspective, and the group has also developed a specialization in the field of innovation, particularly through its link with governance.
-In particular, it reflects a privileged field of application that has been identified and promoted in the region.
-In this field of innovation, several projects are underway on the link between innovation and governance.
-Another project, in entrepreneurial finance, is studying changes in the seed capital market.
+This evolution more directly reflects the interactions present in the team’s work.
+Indeed, behaviors are studied more specifically from a market perspective, and the group has also developed a unique focus in the field of innovation, particularly through its connection to governance.
+In particular, it reflects a key area of focus that has been identified and prioritized in the region.
+Within this field of innovation, several projects are underway exploring the link between innovation and governance.
+Another project, in the field of entrepreneurial finance, examines changes in the seed capital market.

-In addition to innovation, the fields of application are particularly focused on agriculture and the environment.
-As part of a partnership with the Digital Agriculture Convergence Institute[1]#Digitag, a thesis is currently being written on farmers' behavior in the use of climate hedging on financial markets.
-Another project is also looking at the impact of climate change on the valuation of wine stocks, in collaboration with theCenter for Wine Economics atUC Davis in California.
-Several publications on environmental finance are currently being expanded (particularly on the energy and natural resources markets).
+In addition to innovation, the areas of application are specifically focused on agriculture and the environment.
+As part of a partnership with the Institut de Convergences Agriculture Numérique[1]#Digitag, a dissertation is currently underway on farmers’ behavior regarding the use of climate hedges in financial markets.
+Another project is examining the impact of climate change on the valuation of wine inventories in collaboration with theCenter for Wine Economics atUC Davis in California.
+Several publications in “environmental finance” are currently being expanded (notably on energy and natural resource markets).

-The research project emphasizes interactions and interdisciplinarity, which is a key feature of the group.
-Similarly, generic links to market finance or corporate finance are no longer a relevant classification for our research.
-The two main areas of focus overlap in part, for example on environmental issues, where the behavior of market players is confronted with questions of sustainable finance.
-Overall, these tensions between sustainability and responsibility on the one hand, and market logic on the other, are at the heart of both areas.
-In the first, behavior is the main object of study to reflect these tensions; in the second, it is governance.
-The work is at the intersection of several disciplines: entrepreneurship, marketing, accounting, strategy, and economics.
+The research project emphasizes the interactions and interdisciplinary nature of the research, which is a key feature of the group.
+Similarly, broad categorizations such as market finance or corporate finance no longer provide a relevant framework for our research.
+The two main research areas also partially overlap, for example on environmental issues where the behavior of market actors is confronted with questions of sustainable finance.
+Overall, these tensions between sustainability and responsibility, on the one hand, and market logic, on the other, lie at the heart of both research areas.
+In the first, behavior is the primary focus of study to capture these tensions; in the second, it is governance.
+The research lies at the intersection of several disciplines: entrepreneurship, marketing, accounting, strategy, and economics.

-The group is also heavily involved in promotion and transfer.
-One of the major aspects of this is reflected in its links with digital technology.
-Several studies have been and are being carried out on the links between finance and digital technology (crowdfunding, bitcoin, blockchain—see the group's publications), and these are being transposed into teaching.
-Links between Master's programs are developing in the field of innovation, in collaboration with teacher-researchers from the marketing group.
-The Disrupt Campus ANR-PIA-CGI project (2018-2020) is one example of this, as is the Management & Technologies Chair, in partnership with Labex Entreprendre.
+In addition, the group is also deeply committed to knowledge translation and transfer.
+One of the key areas of focus is the intersection with digital technology.
+Several research projects have been and are currently being conducted on the links between finance and digital technology (crowdfunding, Bitcoin, blockchain—see the group’s publications), and these findings are being integrated into the curriculum.
+Collaboration among the Master’s programs is expanding in the field of innovation, in partnership with faculty members from the marketing group.
+The Disrupt Campus ANR-PIA-CGI project (2018–2020) is one example of this, as is the Management & Technologies Chair, in partnership with Labex Entreprendre.

-The finance group is thus developing its research project in line with both educational objectives and the needs of economic actors, particularly in the region.
-The key areas of focus are broken down into priority fields of application that are fully in line with the scientific objectives of the MUSE project (Feed, Care, Protect), the key areas of focus of the Labex Entreprendre (Area A1-P1: Entrepreneurship and Technological Innovation; Axis A2-P3: Governance, Market Strategies, and Sustainable Performance) and the cross-cutting axes of the MRM laboratory (Agri-Food, Innovation & Sustainable Development).
+The Finance Group is thus developing its research project in alignment with both educational approaches and the needs of economic stakeholders, particularly within the region.
+The core research areas are articulated through priority fields of application that are fully consistent with the scientific objectives of the MUSE project (Feed, Care, Protect), the core research areas of Labex Entreprendre (Axis A1-P1: Entrepreneurship and Technological Innovation; Focus Area A2-P3: Governance, Market Strategies, and Sustainable Performance) and the cross-cutting themes of the MRM laboratory (Agri-Food, Innovation & Sustainable Development).

-[1]#DigitAg, the Digital Agriculture Convergence Institute, was selected in January 2017.
-It is one of 10 French Convergence Institutes, funded as part of the Investments for the Future program.
-The only Convergences Institute dedicated to agriculture, it is also the only Convergences Institute in the Occitanie region and the first of the I-Site MUSE Montpellier University of Excellence.
+[1]#DigitAg, the Convergences Institute for Digital Agriculture, was selected in January 2017.
+It is one of 10 French Convergences institutes, funded under the Investments for the Future program.
+As the only Convergences Institute dedicated to agriculture, it is also the sole Convergences Institute in the Occitanie region and the first within the I-Site MUSE Montpellier University of Excellence.

 Eric STEPHANY